top of page

 RESEARCH

-Jo's practice-based PhD research investigated and discovered new methods of creating and controlling precision air entrapment in kiln-formed glass.
+Jo's practice-based PhD research at the University of Sunderland investigated and discovered new methods of creating and controlling precision air entrapment in kiln-formed glass.
 The techniques developed during her research were the first in the world to enable control of complex air bubbles with accuracy and detail using kiln and digital technologies.
-Her thesis 'Precision Air Entrapment through Digital and Kiln Technologies: A New Technique in Glass Art' can be downloaded here
+Her thesis 'Precision Air Entrapment through Digital and Kiln Technologies: A New Technique in Glass Art' can be found here

-The research generated unprecedented interest beyond the field of art practice.
-Jo has subsequently collaborated with researchers in Earcth Sciences at Durham University and the research has led to further understandings in Volcanology and Art Glass.
+The research generated unprecedented interest beyond the field of creative practice.
+Jo has subsequently collaborated on cross-disciplinary research in Earth Sciences at Durham University and the research has led to further understandings in Volcanology and Art Glass.
 Co-authored multidisciplinary research papers have been published in the Earth Sciences Journal Volcanica as well as the Journal of the American Ceramic Society. and collaborative research presented at the Volcanic and Magmatic Studies Group (VMSG) Conference 2022.
+Links to published research papers can be found here.

 bottom of page